 Personal Injury Solicitors – Injuries from Defective Products

 When a product is sold to a buyer, and the product is defective such that the buyer sustains an injury, the buyer should first consider whether a claim is brought under the purchase agreement in contract law.
-The Sales of Goods Act 1979 lays down standards of satisfactory quality in respect of sales made in the cause of business.
+The Consumer Rights Act 2015 lays down standards of satisfactory quality in respect of sales made in the cause of business.
 The safety of a product is one factor the court can take into account in deciding whether a product is of satisfactory quality.

 What if the person who is injured did not buy the product himself?
 In that case, probably no contractual claim will be available.
 A claim can be brought under the general law of negligence against a repairer, installer, manufacturer, retailer, importer and distributor.
 It is necessary to prove that an injury is foreseeable, and the steps which a reasonable person would take to avoid the injury occurring.

 Here are some of the most common injuries from defective products:

 - A broken arm or ankle caused by falling off a defective ladder

 - Poisoning caused by contaminated food bought in a shop